mihaimihaila/frenzygames/docs/free-puzzles.md

 # How to Play Puzzle for Free

-Author: *Mihai*, last modified: _12/12/2020_
+Author: *Mihai*, last modified: _05/02/2022_

 ---

-The game contains **75 puzzles** that can be played in any difficulty mode, as many times as you want.
+The game contains [75 puzzles](https://frenzygames.net/custom/puzzles) that can be played in any difficulty mode, as many times as you want.

 ## Ad Sponsored Puzzle of the Day